YOUR GUIDE TO THE O-1B VISA

 - Documentation specifying the dates, events, and venues in which the person of extraordinary ability will participate in activities related to their field of expertise.
 The agent must include the names, addresses, and other information on the employers within the time periods specified, as well as the names and addresses of the venues in which the activities will be performed

-- Contacts or Agreements between the beneficiary and the specified employers
+- Contracts or Agreements between the beneficiary and the specified employers

-- The agent must include an explanation of the terms and conditions of each of the provided contacts or agreements between the beneficiary and the actual employers
+- The agent must include an explanation of the terms and conditions of each of the provided contracts or agreements between the beneficiary and the actual employers

 After the I-129 petition is approved, the person of extraordinary ability may travel to a U.S. embassy or Consulate in order to obtain their visa.

-In addition, in O-1 cases where the agent acts as the employer of the person of extraordinary ability, the agent must include the following information with the I-129 petition:
+In addition, in O-1 cases where the agent acts as the employer, the agent must include the following information with the I-129 petition:

-- An agreement between the agent and the person of extraordinary ability (beneficiary) indicating the wage that is being offered by the agent, as well as the terms and conditions of the agreement.
+- An agreement between the agent and the person in question (beneficiary) indicating the wage that is being offered by the agent, as well as the terms and conditions of the agreement.
 A summary of the terms and conditions of an oral agreement or a written contract between the two parties will suffice

-- In cases where the person of extraordinary ability will be performing their services in more than one location, the agent must provide a complete itinerary that contains the dates, locations, and venues in which the services are to be performed.
+- In cases where the person in question will be performing their services in more than one location, the agent must provide a complete itinerary that contains the dates, locations, and venues in which the services are to be performed.
 If the agent is to act as the employer, an itinerary is absolutely necessary.
 It is best to include as much information as possible.
 The USCIS ultimately decides whether the itinerary requirement is met.
 The itinerary should conform to the industry standards.

 Based upon the provided contract or agreement with the I-129 petition, the USCIS will ultimately determine whether the agent is acting as the employer or whether the agent is representing the employer, multiple employers, the beneficiary, or a combination thereof.